NCAR/CTSM-Tutorial/faq.md

 * **How do I kill a job that’s running?**
   - You can either use `qdel JOBID` or `scancel JOBID`.
 You should replace `JOBID` with the job ids that you'd want to stop.
 Please note that you can get your `JOBID` by using `qstat` or `squeue`.

-* **I messed up the notebooks.
-How can I find what it should be??**

-    You can look at the notebooks on GitHub and correct the mistake, or you can do the following:
-     - Open up terminal window
-     - Navigate to CTSM-Tutorial-2022 directory (`cd ~/CTSM-Tutorial-2022`)
-     - Run `git status` to check the status of your notebooks and which branch you are on.
-     - If you are on the main branch, run `git stash` which stashes your progress and whatever you saved in your notebooks.
-     - Next, run `git pull` to get a clean version of the tutorial notebooks from the original repository.

 * **I get a message saying that there is an existing directory and cannot run my code.
 What do I do??**